3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/html/html-dom.md

 1. Add a link to your GitHub repo in the `footer` section of your page.
 2. Add an image to your page
+- Make sure that you add an alt tag

 <br />